maxj4/basic_flutter_template/README.md

 ## Persistent Storage (Shared preferences)

 For persistance of simple data (i.e. key-value pairs) [Shared preferences](https://pub.dev/packages/shared_preferences) are used.
 Is is used in `ThemeProvider` and `LocaleProvider` to store the selected values across app restarts.

+## Notifications (flutter_local_notifications)

+> [!NOTE]
+> This is currently only implemented for Android!
+Any contributions/PRs enabling this for iOS and other platforms would be highly appreciated.

+[flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) are used to display notifications on the device.
+The `NotificationService` initializes the NotificationPlugin and sends/shows notifications.